Lua: Functions

 A new closure for the variable x is created every time addto is called, so that each new anonymous function returned will always access its own x parameter.
 The closure is managed by Lua's garbage collector, just like any other object.

 Tables

 Tables are the most important data structures (and, by design, the only built-in composite data type) in Lua and are the foundation of all user-created types.
 They are associative arrays with addition of automatic numeric key and special syntax.

-A table is a collection of key and data pairs, where the data is referenced by key; in other words, it is a hashed heterogeneous associative array.
+A table is a set of key and data pairs, where the data is referenced by key; in other words, it is a hashed heterogeneous associative array.

 Tables are created using the {} constructor syntax.